pianobooster/PianoBooster/doc/faq.md

 *Note:* Path `/usr/share/sounds/sf2` is Debian, Ubuntu, OpenSuse, Slackware, etc. For Alt Linux, Arch Linux, CentOS, Fedora, Mageia, OpenMandriva, ROSA, etc. you must use path `/usr/share/soundfonts` instead.
 BSD Unix uses `/usr/local/share/sounds/sf2`.

+*Note:* JACK in BSD Unix cannot be started realtime by user, but it starts realtime by default, user does not have permissions.
+Disabling realtime helps.
+How to disable realtime or allow user to use realtime please ask your favorite BSD Unix forum.

 If you have a fast machine then you can leave out the flags  `-C 0 -R 0 -r 22050` which turns off the reverb, chorus and reduce the sample rate.

 The flags `-c 6 -z 128` control the latency try `-c 5 -z 128` for less latency,